 If you are concerned about the tax implications settling your estate will bring, you may want to consider a trust instead of a will.
 Property placed in a trust will avoid a lot of taxation because the assets pass to the trust account and not to a beneficiary.

 Wills do not avoid probate

 Having a will does make the probate process go more quickly but it does not alleviate the need for probate.
-Ways to avoid probate is to leave your assets to a trust fund and choose the recipient of the trust as a beneficiary.
+Ways to avoid probate are to leave your assets to a trust fund and choose the recipient of the trust as a beneficiary.

 Don’t put conditions on gifts in your will

 Not all conditions on gifts in wills are legal.
-You cannot ask the recipient to change things about marriage, divorce or their religion as a condition of receiving a gift.
+You cannot ask the recipient to change things about marriage, divorce, or their religion as a condition of receiving a gift.

 Do not use a will to arrange care for a special needs individual

 There is a specific type of trust called a special needs trust that should be used to manage the precise needs of a special needs individual.
 Do not use a will to list these requests.